spacemeshos/go-spacemesh/CONTRIBUTING.md

 3. You must provide at least one intergration test for each feature which invovled more than one function call.
 Your tests should reflect hte main ways that your code should be used.
 4. You should `gofmt` and `golint` your code.
 5. Before submitting your PR for review, make sure that all CI tasks pass.
 If a test fails, commit fixes and wait for the CI to run all build tasks.

+# Working with Gitcoin Bounties
+We beleive in compensating contributors and collaboratos for their effort.
+We are using [gitcoin.io](https://gitcoin.io) for compensating with Ethereum cryptocoins for some open issues.
+The list of open bounties is available [here](https://gitcoin.co/profile/spacemeshos).